pivotal-mea-pa/qnb-workshop/steeltoe-basics/labs/env-vars-linux.en.md

     MYAPP_CONNECTION_STRING: 'Server=FQDNServerAddress;Database=myDataBase;User Id=myUsername;Password=myPassword;'
   ```

 1. Each time an instance of the app is deployed, these environment variables will be created and made available to the app.
-In the turn the app will use the provided values to do some work.
+In turn the app will use the provided values to do some work.

 ## Retrieve the environment variable values in the app